openlilylib/stylesheets/usage-examples/span.md

 \ollMargin{Post-events}

-To address articulations, dynamics and other so called *post-event* elements it is possible to apply \cmd{span} as a post-event too.
+To address articulations, dynamics and other so called *post-event* elements it is possible to apply \cmd{tagSpan} as a post-event too.

 ```{.lilypond include=basic-post-event.ly}
 ```